aMahanna/cssaaei-elections/README.md

 - Your CSSA exec team
 ```

-During the voting period (Users):
+* (Users) During the voting period:
   - Users navigate to their voting link provided, verify their identity, fill out the voting form, and submit their ballot.
 The time it takes to complete all of this is about 30 seconds.
   - For the rest of the voting period, users who have already voted can review their submitted ballot, along with their time of vote.

-During the voting period (Sys Admin):
+* (Sys Admin) During the voting period:
   - Monitor events, memory usage, response times, throughput, apdex scores, and other metrics using Heroku, Logentries, New Relic and Sqreen
   - If needed, unblock IPs that have been blacklisted by Sqreen due to high API call rates (20 in under a minute)

-After the voting period:
+* After the voting period:
   - The Elections Officer (along with the System Administrator) review the Database entries and query the results
   - The Elections Officer announces the results to the current CSSA Executives and external candidates
   - The CSSA Executives release the election results to the CSSA student body

 ## Images